rajaswa/website/docs/index.md

-# 👋 Hello, I'm Rajaswa Patil
+# 👋 Hello!

-**AI Engineer** 👨‍💻 **Freelance Consultant**

-Welcome to my website!
-I am passionate about leveraging Generative AI to build scalable and impactful AI-driven products.
+I am an independent AI Engineer and Consultant, passionate about leveraging Generative AI to build scalable and impactful products and solutions.
 I help teams and companies develop and deploy AI products through consulting and engineering.
 Feel free to explore my work or reach out to discuss potential collaborations!

 ---